chanthamoney/csci3081/Proj_01_Full_Feedback.md

 + Pass: Configuring GHI

-+ Pass: Run ghi for total number of open issues in Github repo (Found: 2)
++ Pass: Run ghi for total number of open issues in Github repo (Found: 1)

-[OPEN issue #8] :  Implement factory pattern into arena [enhancement]

 [OPEN issue #7] :  Fix factory and braitenberg vehicle to be google style compliant [stlye]